Safety and Security

 The Safety and Security Department partners with the campus community to provide a safe and secure environment for all students, employees and visitors to live, work and learn.

-Campus Security partners and collaborates with the community to provide professional, courteous service to help everyone maintain their safety and protect their property, allowing dignity and respect to all individuals.
+The Campus Safety and Security Department partners and collaborates with the community to provide professional, courteous service to help everyone maintain their safety and protect their property, allowing dignity and respect to all individuals.
 They provide enforcement services and share information so everyone can reduce their chances of becoming a victim of crime.

 Statistics and Reports